nineplus10/Backend/README.md

 >
 > ~ An excerpt from a once-well-known piece of internet culture

-## About

-This repo holds the brain of the game!
-And... also other supporting functionalities
+This repo holds the brain of the game! and... its supporting functionalities

 ## Feature Roadmap